theshanbhag/Ecom-usecase-with-MongoDB-and-BigQuery/DataflowTemplates/v2/README.md

 export INPUT_TOPIC=input-topic
 ```
 Note:
-    **Depending on collection whose changes are to be processed by  dataflow job, MONGODB_COLLECTION_NAME, OUTPUT_TABLE_SPEC  needs to be set.**
+    **Depending on collection whose data are to be processed by  dataflow job, MONGODB_COLLECTION_NAME, OUTPUT_TABLE_SPEC  needs to be set.**

 2.Build and push image to Google Container Repository